biendltb/biendltb.github.io/_posts/2021-03-03-inter-process-communication-ipc-in-cpp.md

 Shared memory is the fastest one among available IPC techniques.
 Once the memory is mapped into the address space of the processes that are sharing the memory region, no kernel involvement occurs in passing data between the processes.
 However, some forms of synchronization between processes (e.g. mutexes, condition variables, read-write locks, record locks, semaphores) are required when storing and fetching data to and from the shared memory region.
 For the sake of simplicity, the following example will not use any synchronization technique.

 In the following example, `fork()` will be used to "duplicate" the parent process into one more child process.
-We will use pid to differentiate them since child process pid will start with 0. `shm_open` is used to create a shared memory object in the form of a file descriptor (stored in the OS kernel) which will then be mapped to the address space of processes using `mmap`.
+We will use PID to differentiate them since child process pid will start with 0. `shm_open` is used to create a shared memory object in the form of a file descriptor (stored in the OS kernel) which will then be mapped to the address space of processes using `mmap`.
 This returns the address of the pointer which points to the actual shared memory region.

 The following program will iteratively increases a counter which passes between the parent and child process.